avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Coin types
 - `KCents` - basic accounting unit.
 - `KCoins ($KC)` - The core Karmacoin cryptocurrency.
 One KCoin equals one million KCents.
-- `KCoinsStable $KCS` - The KarmaCoin stable-coin cryptocurrency.
-This stable coin will be issued post-genesis on the KarmaCoin blockahin.
+- `KStable $KST` - The KarmaCoin stable-coin cryptocurrency.
+This stable coin will be issued post-genesis on the KarmaCoin blockchain.
 ---

 ## Supply
 - Supply is capped at 2.5 billion KCoins (2.5 trillion KCents).
-The coins are minted by the protocol over a 10 years period based on the number of users on the system.

 ## Pre-minting Allocations
-- 20% of supply (0.5 Billion KCoins) is pre-minted on genesis.
+- 20% of the supply (0.5 Billion KCoins) is pre-minted on genesis.
-- 50% of the pre-minted supply (250M KCoins) goes to the Karmacoin foundation and is used to build the platform.
+- 50% of the pre-minted supply (250M KCoins) goes to the KarmaCoin foundation and is used to build the platform.
 - 50% of the pre-minted supply (250M KCoins) goes to Karmacoin investors and is vested over a period of 5 years from genesis.

 ## Karma Mining
-- 75% of the capped supply (1.5B KCoins) are minted by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
+- 75% of the capped supply (1.5B KCoins) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
 We call this Karma mining.

 ### Karma Mining - Minting Rules
 - Upon sign-up, the protocol mints 10 KCoins to each new user with a verified mobile number.
 The first 10 million users who join the platform gets this award.
 The next 100 million users who use get 1 KCoin on signup.
 A total of 500 million KCoins is allocated by the protocol for this minting.